 - 1/2 cup coconut oil (room temperature)

-- 3 cups whole wheat pastry or all purpose flour
+- 1 and 1/4 cups whole wheat pastry flour

 - 1 teaspoon ground cinnamon

-- In a large bowl, mix together flour, baking powder, salt, cinnamon, and ginger until dispersed.
+- In a small bowl, mix together the ground flax and water.
 Set aside.